UBC-MDS/DSCI522_sreya_fwu/README.md

 ### Chicago Crimes Dataset
-We are going to analyze the Chicago crimes dataset that reflects the crimes occurred in Chicago from 2016-2017.
+We are going to analyze the Chicago crimes dataset that reflects reported incidents of crime (with the exception of murders where data exists for each victim) that occurred in the City of Chicago from 2016 to 2017.
+Data is extracted from the Chicago Police Department’s CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
+In order to protect the privacy of crime victims, addresses are shown at the block level only and specific locations are not identified.
+Essentially, this dataset contains the type of Crime, Location, Sub Category of the Crime, Type of Vicinity and Whether the arrest was possible or not.

 The dataset includes the following contents:

 | Column name | datatype | Description |
 | --- | -- | -- |